-Temple of Heaven is an imperial complex of religious buildings situated in the southeastern part of central Beijing.
+Temple of Heaven is an imperial complex of religious buildings situated in the southeastern of Beijing.
 The complex was visited by the Emperors of the Ming and Qing dynasties for annual ceremonies of prayer to Heaven for good harvest.
-It has been regarded as a Taoist temple, although Chinese heaven worship, especially by the reigning monarch of the day, predates Taoism.
+It has been regarded as a Taoist temple, although Chinese heaven worship, especially by the reigning monarch of the day,

 In 1900, the Eight-Nation Alliance occupied the temple and turned it into the force’s commanding base during the Second Opium War, which lasted for one year.
 The occupation desecrated the temple and casued serious damage to the building and the garden.

 In 1914, Yuan Shi-kai, then President of the Republic of China, performed a Ming prayer ceremony at the temple, as part of an effort to have himself declared Emperor of China.
 In 1918 the temple was turned into a park and for the first time open to the public.

 The Temple of Heaven was inscribed as a UNESCO World Heritage Site in 1998 and was described as “a masterpiece of architecture and landscape design which simply and graphically illustrates a cosmogony of great importance for the evolution of one of the world’s great civilizations…” as the “symbolic layout and design of the Temple of Heaven had a profound influence on architecture and planning in the Far East over many centuries.

 High Travel Season: 06:00 am – 22: 00 pm